-The goal of the 4 Smiling Faces Foundation is to increase the quality of life of children who have fewer chances in life and live in children’s homes and/or projects aimed at these children in developing countries.
+The goal of the 4 Smiling Faces Foundation is to increase the quality of life of children who have fewer chances in life and live in children’s homes and/or projects aimed at these children in Nepal.
 The question is of course, does it work?
 In the short and in the long term.
 The answer is wholehearted yes, it does!
 The kids tell us regularly: ‘Our lives are better since you help us’.

-- Previous to the installation of the solar powered hot water system there were several cases of pneumonia in the DRC.
+- Previous to the installation of the solar-powered hot water system, there were several cases of pneumonia in the DRC.
 Since the installation of the system and the availability of hot water to shower, there have been no more cases of this disease.

 - S is now 20 years old.
-After a longterm stay in the DRC, she left the familiar surroundings of the DRC when she turned 18.
+After a long-term stay in the DRC, she left the familiar surroundings of the DRC when she turned 18.
 She moved into a hostel for young ladies.
 There she had to take care of herself and prepare her own meals.
-In the DRC they teach the children to be self reliant and how to cook.
+In the DRC they teach the children to be self-reliant and how to cook.
 The kitchen renovation has made it possible for all children to learn how to cook, no matter what their handicap.
-Although the change in her living situation took some getting used to, she was prepared well and her new found independent lifestyle really agrees with her.
+Although the change in her living situation took some getting used to, she was prepared well and her newfound independent lifestyle really agrees with her.
 She is thriving and still visits the DRC regularly.

 - Several kids have returned home after a long stay in the DRC because the situation at home has improved.

-- The vast majority of young people who have left the DRC because they turned 18 regularly make return visits to show how they are and be roll models for the children still living there.
+- The vast majority of young people who have left the DRC because they turned 18 regularly make return visits to show how they are and be role models for the children still living there.

 - Previous to the construction of the exercise/study room, a physiotherapist treated children in a small room on the first floor.
 To get there the children had to climb a dangerous staircase or be carried up by others.
 Now this is no longer necessary and they can just stay on the ground floor.